 1. CRAFTSMAN V20 Pole Saw

 One name dominating the power tool industry is Craftsman.
 The V20 is one of the battery-powered pole saws that’s a testament to the brand’s dominance in the line of backyard tools and equipment.
-It’s only fitting that our team has crowned the V20 as the best pole saw in the market today.
+It’s only fitting that I crown the V20 as the best pole saw in the market today.

 Besides these features, it has an angled blade.
-Our team finds this very useful when you want to effectively cut tree limbs or trim branches.
+I find this very useful when you want to effectively cut tree limbs or trim branches.
 Combined with its lightweight and ergonomic design, this model is very easy to use for cutting branches from extended distances without any problem.

 2. WORX WG323 20V Power Share Cordless Pole Saw